kevlar-kt/kevlar/docs/pages/modules/antipiracy/antipiracy.md

 To [implement](implementation.md) this, you initialize `KevlarAntipiracy` and provide your desired settings (which influence what is to be detected and what not).
 Then you can submit attestation requests (which will be executed according to your settings).

-Each attestation request will cause Kevlar to grab the package list, run the appropriate checks and compile an attestation.
+Each attestation request will cause Kevlar to grab the package list, run the appropriate checks and return an attestation.

 The settings you provide influence what will be included in the attestation.